anandu-k-c/Stan-s-Robot-Shop-EKS/README.md

 	•	Cluster Management with eksctl: The entire EKS cluster is provisioned and managed using eksctl, an easy-to-use CLI tool that simplifies Kubernetes cluster creation and resource management.

+	•  	Helm: Helm is used to manage and deploy the entire application, including the frontend, backend, and any supporting services.
+By packaging each component as a Helm chart, you can define Kubernetes resources declaratively, enabling easy updates, rollbacks, and scalability.
+Helm charts simplify the deployment process by automating the creation of Kubernetes resources such as deployments, services, config maps, and Ingress resources.

  	•	Security & Compliance: IAM roles and policies are integrated into the deployment using eksctl, ensuring secure access to AWS resources while maintaining compliance.

   	•	AWS ALB Controller: The AWS ALB Controller is integrated with Kubernetes Ingress to automatically provision an Application Load Balancer (ALB) when Ingress resources are created.